-The USPTO Director, who runs both patent examination (creating patents) and the PTAB (destroying patents) has dictatorial power to both create and destroy the most important personal property right in the United States.
+The USPTO Director, who runs both patent examination (creating patents) and the PTAB (destroying patents) has dictatorial power to both create and destroy the most important

 The PTAB is an administrative tribunal in the Executive branch of government, not an Article III court.
 Yet, they take personal property rights without a jury and without due process of law.